nodejs/nodejs.dev/src/documentation/0033-javascript-callbacks/index.md

 This is the so-called **callback**.

 A callback is a simple function that's passed as a value to another function, and will only be executed when the event happens.
-We can do this because JavaScript has first-class functions, which can be assigned to variables and passed around to other functions (called **higher-order functions**)
+We can do this because JavaScript has first-class functions, which can be assigned to variables and passed around to other functions (called **higher-order functions**).

 It's common to wrap all your client code in a `load` event listener on the `window` object, which runs the callback function only when the page is ready: